‘Days Of Our Lives’ Spoilers For Monday, November 27: Lani’s Choice, Will Horton Meets Ari, Abe Makes Demands

-Days Of Our Lives spoilers for Monday, November 27 reveal it will be an emotional and action-packed day in Salem.
+Days of our Lives spoilers for Monday, November 27, reveal it will be an emotional and action-packed day in Salem.
 Find out what to expect when the soap opera airs this afternoon.

 Fans might be shocked to find out that Lani Price (Sal Stowers) will make a heart-shattering decision.
 Conflicted over Theo Carver’s (Kyler Pettis) shooting and her father’s rage, she is reaching her breaking point.
 It doesn’t help that JJ Deveraux (Casey Moss) seems to be avoiding her.
 Despite trying to be there for all of the men in her life, she will let one go.
 According to the latest issue of Soap Opera Digest, Lani will break up with JJ.
 Now, he won’t just be devastated over shooting Theo, but will have his heart broken as well.